Slamsneider/SimpleHtmlChatAgents/README.md

 # SimpleHtmlChatAgents
-This is a simple HTML/javascript based chat application that uses OpenAI's GPT models to generate responses.
+This is a simple HTML/javascript based chat application that uses OpenAI's GPT models to generate responses without the need for a server or backend.

 The application allows you to choose from different agents, each with their own unique personality and style of communication.

 You will need your personal OpenAi API-KEY.
 Get it here: https://platform.openai.com/account/api-keys

-The project is created to provide you with a simple interface running a GPT chat model without the need for a server or backend.
+The project is created to provide you with a simple interface running a GPT chat model without the need for any server or special backend.
 This so you easily can expand on the project.
 If you know a little HTML/Javascript this project is a made for you to learn how to use OpenAI's API.

 This is NOT a full fledged chat application but you can make it one if you want to.